Let’s find out the 5 main aspects of ITIL Foundation Exam and how you can ace it in the first attempt!

 Hence, if you are finding your feet in the Service Management arena with less than 3 years experience, you can look out for Support Coordinator, Incident coordinator or a Network support executive role.

 If you have greater expertise and are between 3-5 on the scale, you can look forward to higher level roles and those that are into transition, design, and strategy.
-Unless you clear the ITIL Foundation Exam, you cannot sit for the next level exams.
+Unless you clear the exam, you cannot sit for the next level exams.